-With the pandemic turning so many businesses upside down, chances are the staffing plans you had in place walking into 2020 were deep sixed a long time ago.
+With the pandemic having turned so many businesses upside down, chances are the staffing plans you had in place walking into 2020 have been deep sixed a long time ago.
 With hiring plans on hold, many Northwest companies are busy finding ways to get more done with current staff.
-If you had to terminate or furlough employees earlier in the year, you are likely looking for ways to build back without tipping over your already trimmed budgets.
-As a company you’ve likely been looking for ways to cut back on fixed costs, wherever you see them, for quite some time.
+If you had to terminate or furlough employees at some time during the pandemic, you are likely looking for ways to build back your business without tipping over already trimmed budgets.
+Most companies have been looking for ways to cut back on all fixed costs, including their people costs.

-If this is a good description of what is going on in your business, on your team, you’re not alone.
+If this sounds like what’s going on in your business, on your team, you’re not alone.
 Nor is this particular challenge unique to this particular economic downturn.
-Historically companies look for ways to leverage its people costs whenever revenues are volatile, whenever economies struggle.
+Historically companies always look for ways to leverage their people costs whenever revenues are volatile, whenever economies struggle.

-Companies were comfortable using what we call traditional staffing models, built around the notion that when companies grow they simply need to add staff.
-And if their growth is predictable you can add staff 1-6 months before the actual need, enjoying the luxury of adding people to provide safety nets, just so you don’t get caught short handed.
-In fact, hiring becomes the knee jerk reaction to all business challenges, creating companies that are over staffed and overrun with staffing redundancies.
+Companies were comfortable using what we call traditional staffing models, built around the notion that when companies grow they simply add staff, increase their head counts.
+And if growth is predictable companies typically add staff 1-6 months before the actual need, enjoying the luxury of being able to add people as a safety net – to never get caught short handed.
+Using traditional staffing models, hiring tends to become the knee jerk solution to all business challenges, typically ending up making companies over staffed and overrun with staffing redundancies.

-The end result of these “right sizing’s” is to demoralize the people side of a business, creating a level of disruption that remains with the business for some time to follow.
+The end result of frequent “right sizing’s” is to demoralize the people side of a business which impacts the health of the business long after the economic crisis has gone away.

-...that manages growth, change, and the ups and downs of business cycles very differently.
-It relies on a mix of core and non-core workers (not always employees) right from the start, and uses temporary resources to scale the size of their company up or down in alignment with business needs.
-In flexible staffing models, the goal is stay permanently right sized – confining permanent commitments to a small group of core employees.
+Flexible staffing models, on the other hand, manages growth, change, and the ups and downs of business cycles very differently.
+Flexible staffing strategies rely on a stable mix of core and non-core workers (not always employees) while using temporary resources to scale up or down in alignment with the company’s business needs.
+The intent of flexible staffing models is to stay permanently right sized by limiting its commitments to a small group of core employees.

 The kinds of staffing models that fall under the flexible staffing umbrella are many and varied.